 Rival means that someone else's consumption of the good interferes with my own.
 If someone else eats my cookie then I can't eat it - cookies are rival.
 Non-rival is the opposite.
 Sometimes these distinctions are a bit arbitrary: parents don't understand why kids can't share toys, "If you're not playing with it now, why is it a problem if the other child plays with it now?" just like many people would consider their jewelry rival (even though the same argument could apply - but almost nobody, really, rents jewelry for a night out.
 The bling is only valuable if it's yours.).
-When music was on circular pieces of vinyl, it was rival; when it was a compressed mp3 file it became non-rival and the whole music business shifted.
+Private parks like Gramercy?
+Some rivalry is simply that people want exclusivity.
+When music was on circular pieces of vinyl, it was rival; when it became a compressed mp3 file it became non-rival and the whole music business shifted.
+A good seat at a concert is now the major rival good that many musicians sell.
+(Except Wu-Tang.)